 3. Block in your shadows

 This is when it gets fun.
 Take a look at the shadows in and around the white petals.
-Notice the variations in color and temperature.
+Notice the variations in color and temperature (and check out the original photo at the beginning of this article to see what I mean.)
 The shadows closer to the light source are warmer; as they get further away they cool down.
 Here’s how I recreated that in my painting.

-Fight the urge to mix a basic gray and really play with the colors.
-I used some yellow and bluish green values for the shadows inside the tulips (where the color was warmer) and cooler blue grays on the outside petals.
+Fight the urge to mix a basic gray with just black and white, and really play with the colors.
+I used a yellow and bluish green for the shadows inside the tulips (where the color was warmer) and cool blue/purple gray on the outside petals.

-4. Fill in the light parts of the petals
+4. Fill in the lightest parts of the petals

 The next step is to add the white parts of the petals.
 Keep in mind that I am painting wet on wet so all of my colors can get moved around and mixed together on the panel when I want them to.
 Also notice that when I add a stroke of white it is never pure white—I am always pulling and mixing with other colors.